Sea urchin

-Sea urchins or urchins (/ˈɜrtʃɪnz/) are echinoderms in the class Echinoidea.
-About 950 species live on the seabed, inhabiting all oceans and depth zones from the intertidal zone to deep seas of 5000 m.
-They typically have a globular body covered by a spiny protective tests (hard shells), typically from 3 to 10 cm across.
+Sea urchins or urchins (/ˈɜrtʃɪnz/) are the class Echinoidea within the echinoderms.
+Approximately 950 species live on the seabed, inhabiting all oceans and depths from the intertidal zone to the deep sea.
+They typically have a globular body covered by spiny protective tests (hard shells), typically from 3 to 10 cm across.
 Sea urchins move slowly, crawling with their tube feet, and sometimes pushing themselves with their spines.
 They feed primarily on algae but also eat slow-moving or sessile animals such as crinoids and sponges.
-Their predators include sharks, sea otters, starfish, wolf eels, and triggerfish.
+Their predators include sharks, sea otters, starfish, wolf eels, triggerfish, and humans.
 When unchecked by predators, urchins can create urchin barrens, damaged environments devoid of large algae and the animals associated with them.

 Like all echinoderms, adult sea urchins have pentagonal symmetry with their pluteus larvae featuring bilateral (mirror) symmetry; The latter indicates that they belong to the Bilateria, along with chordates, arthropods, annelids and molluscs.
 Sea urchins are found in every ocean and in every climate, from the tropics to the polar regions, and inhabit marine benthic (sea bed) habitats, from rocky shores to hadal zone depths.
 The fossil record of the echinoids dates from the Ordovician period, some 450 million years ago.
 The closest echinoderm relatives of the sea urchin are the sea cucumbers (Holothuroidea), which like them are deuterostomes, a clade that includes the chordates.
-(Sand dollars are a separate order in the sea urchin class Echinoidea.)

 The animals have been studied since the 19th century as model organisms in developmental biology, as their embryos were easy to observe.
 That has continued with studies of their genomes because of their unusual fivefold symmetry and relationship to chordates.
 Species such as the slate pencil urchin are popular in aquaria, where they are useful for controlling algae.
 Fossil urchins have been used as protective amulets.